poonamshettar/Portfolio/codes/hash_set.md

 int main()
 {

-    // creating a HashSet of integer type unordered_set<int> ust;
+    unordered_set<int> ust;

-    // Inserting values in random order and with duplicates
-    // in a HashSet
     ust.insert(10);
     ust.insert(5);
     ust.insert(10);
     ust.insert(15);

-    // printing the element in a set for (auto it : ust) {
+    for (auto it : ust) {
         cout << it << ' ';
     }